ThurstonCounty/ENVS543/content/talk/1-prework/numericaldata/index.md

 This topic has slides, a video presentation of the slides, and a self-paced quiz to see if you've learned the general content.
 These items are not graded and are here for your background benefit.
 However, I will assume you have already gone through the slides, watched the most-awesome presentation on numerical data types you've seen to date, and taken a shot at the quiz.

+If you have any questions on something in the presentation, there is a [link at the end of the slides]() to send me a question and I'll do my best to either get back to you or post the answer on the class website.

 #### Presentation